Cam Newton, Cowboys LBs Among Veterans On Hot Seat After NFL Draft

 Hayden Hurst, Atlanta Falcons tight end

-The Falcons traded for Hurst, a first-rounder in 2018, last season with the Baltimore Ravens, but even after a career year could not turn down the option of drafting Kyle Pitts No. 4 overall.
-Pitts has been said to have the traits as a generational tight end, though his traits jump off the page more as a pass-catcher than run blocker.
+The Falcons traded for Hurst, a first-rounder in 2018, last season with the Baltimore Ravens, but even after a career year Atlanta couldn’t pass on drafting Kyle Pitts No. 4 overall.
+Pitts has been said to have the traits as a generational tight end, though he jumps off the page more as a pass-catcher than run blocker.
 Even still, Hurst had his fifth-year option declined by the Falcons before Monday’s deadline.